jlolling/talendcomp_maven_plugins/README.md

 The parameter `componentReleaseDate` will be filled with the current date if it is missing.

 The parameter `noJars` prevents the plugin from adding jar files and adding IMPORT tags.
 This is useful if you have multiple components depending from another component which carries all libraries.

+If some components needs dedicated jars and other don't you can use the `jarExcludePattern` to exclude with regex expressions jars from being used with the current executed component.

 This is a typical maven log output:
 ```